 Doyle Zane Williams

-Doyle Zane Williams is a dean emeritus of the University of Arkansas, where he was dean of the Walton College of Business for twelve years.
+Doyle Zane Williams was a dean emeritus of the University of Arkansas, where he was dean of the Walton College of Business for twelve years.
 He served as an initial agent of change in data development related to educational research.
 His work is documented in the AICPA Education Statistical studies that he developed and were published covering the years 1967-1993.

-He is a past president of the AAA (1984-1985) and past chair of the Board of Directors of the Association to Advance Collegiate Schools of Business (AACSB) from 2004-2005.
+He was a past president of the AAA (1984-1985) and past chair of the Board of Directors of the Association to Advance Collegiate Schools of Business (AACSB) from 2004-2005.
 His role as chair of the AACSB Board gave him the opportunity to strengthen, expand and advise institutions as to the elements of accounting accreditation activities.
 He served as Director of Education of the AAA, president of the Administrators of Accounting Programs, and president of the Federation of Schools of Accountancy.

 He also served as chair of the Accounting Education Change Commission (AECC) from 1989-1993.
 The AECC’s statement on the “Objectives of Education for Accountants” was widely quoted and its work served as the basis for many curriculum advances.
 Working with the Atlanta office of KPMG, he established the Financial Reporting Roundtable involving the 20 largest companies headquartered in Georgia.